NexusSplats: Efficient 3D Gaussian Splatting in the Wild: Methods

-In this section, we briefly review the process of 3DGS \cite{kerbl20233d}, which represents scenes using a set of anisotropic 3D Gaussian primitives, integrating the differential property of volumetric representation with the efficiency of tile-based rasterization.
+In this section, we briefly review 3DGS \cite{kerbl20233d} and its extension Scaffold-GS \cite{lu2024scaffold}, which jointly serve as a basis of our approach.
+These methods combine explicit 3D Gaussian representations with differentiable rasterization for efficient scene reconstruction.

-Starting from Structure-from-Motion (SfM) points \cite{schonberger2016structure}, each point is assigned as the position (mean) $\mathbf{\mu}$ of a 3D Gaussian primitive:

-where $\mathbf{x}$ is the position in the 3D scene, and $\mathbf{\Sigma}$ denotes the covariance matrix of the 3D Gaussian primitive.
-To ensure $\mathbf{\Sigma}$ remains positive semi-definite, it is constructed using a scaling matrix $\mathbf{S}$ and rotation matrix $\mathbf{R}$: